jdhitsolutions/Copy-Command/Readme.md

 # Copy-Command

+## Archived
+The code in this project has been moved to [PSScriptTools](https://github.com/jdhitsolutions/PSScriptTools).
+This repository has been archived.

+## Original README
 This command will copy a PowerShell command, typically a cmdlet, including parameters and help to a new user-specified command.
 You can also specify an alias in place of the actual command name.

 You can use this *copied* command to create a "wrapper" function or to easily create a proxy function.
 The default behavior is to create a copy of the command complete with the original comment-based help block.